 - Blue is trustworthy and strong

 Beyond this, your color choices mean something in your particular industry.
-Blue, for example, might be classic for a bank but a distinctive choice for a bookshop.
+Blue, for example, might be standard for a bank but a distinctive choice for a bookshop.
 What’s typical for businesses in the same niche as yours?
 Whether you tap into the established norms or break the mold with a new approach, your brand’s colors will say something about who you are as a company.

 We love fonts and we can pretty much talk forever on how to use them in your branding.
 Because fonts have such a rich cultural history, lettering style can have a huge impact on how you’re perceived.
 Here are a few font branding considerations: